-The Aerospace & Defence industry have always been the main drivers for RFI/EMI shielding design and products.
+The Aerospace & Defense industry have always been the main drivers for RFI/EMI shielding design and products.
 Achieving EMC (electromagnetic compatibility) in this sector is safety critical, whereas in everyday life it can just be a frustrating nuisance.
-David Wall, Chairman, Kemtron Ltd looks at some of the design challenges aerospace engineers face and talks about the best shielding options available.
+This article looks at some of the design challenges aerospace engineers face and talks about the best shielding options available.